kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 negligible amount of work and we could risk losing the focus failing to deliver this feature.

-### Phase 2
+### Future Phases

-This phase aims to implement the `Pod` mode.
+These phase aims to implement the `Pod` mode.
 After this phase is completed the full advantanges of user namespaces could be used in some cases (stateless workloads).

-### Phase 2+

-The default value of `userNamespaceMode` should be set to `Pod` so pods that don't set this field can also get the security benefits of user namespaces.
+There are some things that have to be studied with more detail for these phase(s) but are not needed for phase 1, hence they are not discussed in detail:

+- **Pod Default Mode**:
   It's not clear yet what should be the process to make this happen as this is a potentially non backwards compatible change.
 It's specially relevant for workloads not compatible with user namespaces.

-A [host defaulting mechanishm](#host-defaulting-mechanishm) could help to make this transiction smoother, but this proposal doesn't go into details as it mainly focuses in phase 1.
+A [host defaulting mechanishm](#host-defaulting-mechanishm) could help to make this transiction smoother.

-TODO(Mauricio):
-- Should we describe that once the default is Pod we should implement a control for it on PSP / OPA?
-- Should we mention that it's possible that users in future would be able to set the mappings?
+- **Duplicated Snapshots of Container Images**:
+  It's not clear when and how this support will land in the Linux Kernel.
+- **ID Mappings Allocation Algorithm**
+  The `Pod` mode requires to have each pod in different and non-overlapping ID mapping.
+It requires to implement an algorithm that performs that allocation.
+There are some open questions about it:
+    - What should be the length of the mapping assigned to each Pod?
+    - How to get the ID mapping range of a running Pod when kubelet crashes?
+    - Can the user specify the ID mappings for a pod?
+- **High IDs in Container Images**:
+  The IDs present on the image are not available as image metadata.
+The runtimes would have to perform an image check, like analysing the `/etc/password` file, to discover what those IDs are.
+The kubelet and the CRI will require some changes to make this information available to the ID mappings allocator algorithm.
+It would have to be sure that the allocated mappings include those IDs and should have some logic to protect against special crafted images to perform a kind of DOS allocating too many IDs for a given container.
+- **Security Considerations**:
+  Once `Pod` is the default mode, it is needed to control who can use `Host` and `Cluster` modes.
+This could be done through Pod Security Policies if they are available at that time.

 ## Design Details